The Battle of the Superheros shall be broken down into 4 Rounds…

 Round 1 Live-Action Movies/TV Shows:

-1. The characters are easier to relate to:
+1. The Marvel characters are easier to relate to:

 The majority of Marvel’s superheroes are human – think Iron Man, Spiderman, Wolverine – they are all human.
 There are some (like the X-Men) who, despite accidents which turn them into mutants, are still inherently human.
 When we look at Superman, the Flash and Aquaman, they’re not really thought of as ‘people’.
 They live their lives completely differently from us, and it’s really their job to be superheroes (I know Clark Kent is a journalist but that is just a clever rouse).

-2. The Avengers (Live-Action) is a better team than the Justice League (Live-Action):
+2. The (Live-Action) Avengers is a better team than the (Live-Action) Justice League: